-Why does disconnect happen?
+Why does a disconnect happen?

 - IT departments do not have a clear understanding of what is important to the business

-- Leadership don’t understand the value of IT and are hesitant to abandon outdated technology which involved significant capital expenditure
+- Leadership don’t understand the value of IT

-- IT decisions are made separately
+- IT decisions are made separate to business decisions

 What is an IT-business alignment model?